oktadev/okta-spring-boot-vue-crud-example/README.md

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Node.js](https://nodejs.org/), and [Yarn](https://yarnpkg.com/).

-_For Java 10+, you'll need to change the `java.version` property and `jaxb-api` as a dependency.
-See Josh Long's [spring-boot-and-java-10](https://github.com/joshlong/spring-boot-and-java-10) project on GitHub for more information._

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

 * [Getting Started](#getting-started)